zavakid/http-server/README.md

 # http-server by rust

-Learning rust by writing a http server, just for fun
+Learning rust by writing a http server, just for fun.

+inspired by and thanks udacity.